Radiative neutrino mass generation and dark matter through vectorlike leptons: The Model

-where we explicitly write the left and right components of the doublets, by the nature of the interaction given in Eq.~(\ref{eq:lagrangian_yuk}), which is sensible to the chirality of the VLL.
-Thus, Eq.~(\ref{eq:lagrangian_yuk}) can be expanded in terms of components given in Eq.~(\ref{eq:fields_convention}) and written as follows
+where the left- and right-handed components of the VLL doublet are written explicitly, in accordance with the chiral structure of the interactions in the Lagrangian of Eq.~(\ref{eq:lagrangian_yuk}).
+This Lagrangian may then be expanded in terms of the component fields defined in Eq.~(\ref{eq:fields_convention}) as

+Throughout this work we consider the minimal realization of the model with a single generation of VLLs.
+In this setup the neutrino mass matrix is necessarily of rank two, leading to one massless light neutrino.
+Extensions with additional VLL generations or extra lepton-number-violating contributions would generically lift this feature and generate a nonzero lightest neutrino mass, at the price of reduced predictivity.